 We all want our wilderness backpacking trips to have two sometimes conflicting qualities: mind-blowing scenery, but also few other people around.
 A high degree of solitude somehow makes the backcountry feel more wild—makes the views more breathtaking.
 However unrealistic the notion may be, we like to believe we have some stunning corner of nature to ourselves.
 But in the real world, if you head out into popular mountains in July or August, you’ll probably have company—maybe more than you prefer.

 Not on these five trips, though.
-From California’s High Sierra to the Cascades, and Idaho’s beloved Sawtooths to the peerless majesty of the Grand Canyon, here are five multi-day hikes where you’re guaranteed to enjoy a degree of solitude—at least on long stretches of the trip—that’s equal to the scenery.
+From California’s High Sierra to the North Cascades and Wind River Range, and Idaho’s beloved Sawtooths to the peerless majesty of the Grand Canyon, here are five multi-day hikes where you’re guaranteed to enjoy a degree of solitude—at least on long stretches of the trip—that’s equal to the scenery.